j0ack/flask-inertia/docs/source/unittest.rst

 It converts the page JSON object into a Python object using `SimpleNamespace <https://docs.python.org/3/library/types.html#types.SimpleNamespace>`_.

-For this example, the tests will cover the index `view` defined in the :doc:`tutorial` part.
+For this example, the tests will cover the index `view` defined in the :doc:`tutorial/index` part.

 .. code-block:: python